vcheeze/fantasy-nba-server/README.md

 3. Point Calculation for Transfers:

-- Question: Are we penalizing additional transfers beyond the 2 free ones within a Gameweek with -100 points, as in your previous request?
+- Question: Are we penalizing additional transfers beyond the 2 free ones within a Gameweek with -1000 points, as in your previous request?
   Answer: Yes, we penalize additional transfers with -1000 points
 - Question: Should the optimizer attempt to preserve previous squad selections where beneficial (e.g., to avoid selling fees)?
-  Answer: The optimizer should consider the best free transfers that will allow the highest gain in points, even if that involves transfer penalization.
-It could also involve performing no transfers if that yields more points
+  Answer: The optimizer should consider the best transfers that will allow the highest gain in points, even if that involves transfer penalization.
+It could also involve performing no transfers if that yields more points.

 4. Solver Preference:

 - Question: Are you open to using Google OR-Tools, PuLP (CBC solver), or a commercial solver like Gurobi?
   Answer: Only consider free solvers
 - Question: Would you like a fallback method in case a solver doesn’t find an optimal solution?
-  Answer: Yes, write a simple fallback if you can
+  Answer: No

 5. Runtime Expectations: